YongeBai/CS4296-Cloud-Computing-Project/README.md

 We leverages llmperf to test on multiple aspects of the model.
 For example, we can test the time per output token using vLLM.
 For the detailed scripts, refer to the `experiments.sh`.

+Note that for together.ai, it requires the API key to run the benchmarking.
+You can get the API key from the [together.ai](https://together.ai/).
+After getting the API key, you can set the API variable `TOGETHER_API_KEY` in the `experiments.sh`.
+If you do not have the API key, you can just comment out the line for the together.ai.

 ```bash
 sh experiments.sh
 ```